The Latest: White House says Trump will soon sign order to impose new tariffs at midnight Friday

 Leavitt added that countries that have not received a prior letter on tariffs from Trump, or negotiated framework for a trade deal, will be notified of their likely tariff rates either in that order or in the form of a letter.
 She did not say what the baseline tariff rate would be under the coming order.

 Also on Thursday, Trump announced that he would be extending trade negotiations with Mexico for 90 days.
 But the vast majority of nations are continuing to face uncertainty ahead of the coming deadline.
-And while handful of trade deals with other countries have also trickled in, many details remain hazy — with businesses and manufacturers around the world bracing for more price hikes regardless.
-Meanwhile, Trump's overhaul of American trade policy has not gone unchallenged.
-Appellate court judges expressed broad skepticism around Trump’s legal rationale for his most expansive round of tariffs.
+And while handful of trade deals have also trickled in, many details remain hazy — with businesses and manufacturers around the world bracing for heightened operating costs and potential price hikes regardless.
+Meanwhile, Trump’s overhaul of American trade policy hasn't gone unchallenged.
+Appellate court judges have expressed broad skepticism around Trump’s legal rationale for his most expansive round of tariffs.

 Here's the Latest: